Sixth form/ High School

 On the last day before flying home, the students will be joining the local Fijian villages to play sport and local games and learn about local cultures and customs.

 The first two nights will be spent in a homestay in a Fijian village but the rest of the first week will be in a forest camp.
 The camp will be set up with hammocks, tents and communal eating areas.
 Field toilets and washing facilities are built at each of the camps.
 The experience of living and working at these remote forest camps is one that few people forget.
-The Natewa Bay Marine Research centre where the students will be based for the second week has bunk bed accommodation in dormitories, showers and flush toilets and is a fully equipped dive training centre.
+The Natewa Bay Marine Research centre where the students will be based for the second week has tented accommodation, showers and flush toilets and is a fully equipped dive training centre.